-Prepare for the season properly with this simple exercise to strengthen your shooting arm - no gym membership required
+Avoid becoming the rustiest bit of kit on the peg with these simple exercises to strengthen your shooting arm - no gym membership required

 Many may think no further than preparing their kit for shoot day.
 But a few simple exercises will keep you supple for the peg.
 Fitness, strength and flexibility are crucial for shooting – and improving all three will only allow you to enjoy long days in the field even more.
 Follow our 6 easy shooting exercises: your shooting MOT to avoid become the rustiest piece of kit on the peg.